abeezarb/Legislative-Bill-Scraper/README.md

+# Legislative Bill Scraper
+This project is a Python-based web scraper designed to automate the collection of legislative bill data.
+It extracts information such as bill titles, sponsors, status updates, and summaries from a legislative website and stores the results in a structured format for analysis or archiving.

 # Program Overview
 <h4>Purpose:</h4>
 The purpose of this program is to leverage the LegiScan API to automate the collection, identification, and extraction of bill data, minizing manual efforts and improving work efficiency.